Setting up PSCAD Training Software (Certificate Licensing)

 https://www.pscad.com/knowledge-base/topic-332/v-

-a.
-Select the workgroup, view the licenses that you are authorized to use:
+b.
+Select the workgroup, and view the licenses that you are authorized to use:

-a.
-Download the PSCAD software from the "Downloads" Tab:
+b.
+Download the PSCAD installer from the "Downloads" Tab:

 Step 2 – Install the Software